nsrr/stages-documentation/pages/README.md

 All data, samples, analytic tools, and supporting documentation will be made publicly available for use by any interested researcher, provided a request is submitted to the National Sleep Research Resource and approved.

+The National Sleep Research Resource is grateful to the STAGES team for sharing these data.

 ## Data preamble and access restrictions

 ## Citation and acknowledgement